jeffxtang/llama-tokens/README.md

 # A Quick Library with Llama 3.1/3.2 Tokenization

-If you ever wonder about
+If you ever wonder about:

-* the number of tokens of any large prompt or response
+* the number of tokens of any large prompt or response, or
-* the exact tokens of any text for financial cost consideration (since cloud providers charge by number of tokens), LLM reasoning issue (since tokenization is the foundation), or just out of curiosity, the llama-tokens library is for you.
+* the exact tokens of any text

+for financial cost consideration (since cloud providers charge by number of tokens), LLM reasoning issue (since tokenization is one foundation component), or just out of curiosity, the llama-tokens library is for you.

-This libray code is extracted from the original Llama tokenization lesson (Colab [link](https://colab.research.google.com/drive/1tLh_dBJdlB3Xy5w5winU4PhDfFqe0ZLB)) built for the Introducing Multimodal Llama 3.2 short [course](https://learn.deeplearning.ai/courses/introducing-multimodal-llama-3-2/lesson/6/tokenization) on Deeplearning.ai.
+This [libray](https://pypi.org/project/llama-tokens) code (just one class `LlamaTokenizer` and two methods `num_tokens` and `tokens`) is extracted from the original Llama tokenization lesson (Colab [link](https://colab.research.google.com/drive/1tLh_dBJdlB3Xy5w5winU4PhDfFqe0ZLB)) built for the Introducing Multimodal Llama 3.2 short [course](https://learn.deeplearning.ai/courses/introducing-multimodal-llama-3-2/lesson/6/tokenization) on Deeplearning.ai.
 (Note: Llama 3.2 uses the same tokenization model as in Llama 3.1).

-To try out on Terminal:
+## Quick Start

+### On Terminal:
 ```
 pip install llama-tokens
 git clone https://github.com/jeffxtang/llama-tokens